 A Platelet donation is the best donation for:

-A positive, A negative, B positive, B negative, AB positive and AB negative blood types.
+A positive, A negative, B positive and B negative blood types.

 Plasma is a yellowish fluid that makes up more than one-half our total blood volume.
 Plasma is mostly water, but also contains proteins and many other important ingredients the body needs.